Frequently asked questions about Vantaa city bikes

 What are the bikes like?

 City bikes have three gears, hand brakes, white front lights and red rear lights.
 The bikes also have front baskets.
 The lock is above the rear wheel.
-You will find the number of the Vantaa city bike in back of the bicycle frame.
+The bike number is stamped on the frame near the rear wheel.

-What happens if a bike station is full or empty?
+What if a bike station is full or empty?